AK-Homberger/NMEA2000-SignalK-Gateway/README.md

 And I had to add also a String-Method for "EspSigK::addDeltaValue()" and "EspSigK::sendDelta()".
 Without the extension, it was not possible to send a position.

-To use the gateway, the following libraries have to be intalled:
+To use the gateway, the following libraries have to be installed:

 - NMEA2000 (via [ZIP-File](https://github.com/ttlappalainen/NMEA2000))
 - NMEA2000_esp32 (via [ZIP-File](https://github.com/ttlappalainen/NMEA2000_esp32))